mandeeps13k/demo-infra/README.md

   - Please Note that these events are configured to detect if `BlockPublicAccess` has been disabled for any s3 Bucket and will send the event notifcation to the SNS Topic.
   - Similarly, if Bucket Logging is being disabled, then also the event notification will be sent to SNS Topic.
   - Also, if a Policy is being changed and access is being modified for any s3 Bucket, the event notification will be sent to the SNS Topic.
+- The repository also implements Semgrep workflow which is triggered on any pull request.
+The semgrep is configured to scan for terraform specific rules to detect any vulnerabilities.